webplatform/docs-wpd/CSS_property_guide/index.md

 ===Examples===

 For the examples section, you should provide one or two brief examples that succinctly show how to do a real world implementation of the property being shown.
-You should show your HTML and CSS, and anything else relevant, in separate sections.
+You should show your HTML and CSS, and anything else relevant, in separate sections, as provided by the edit page.

 For example: